oopsmonk/documentation/chronicle/1.1/overview.md

 By using Chronicle, you can take advantage of the built-in permanode CLI that allows you to do the following:

-- Store transactions in real time, using one or more Scylla clusters
+- Store transactions in real time from an IOTA node's ZMQ feed
 - Configure the storage settings to meet your needs
 - Search for all stored transactions, using an HTTP API